Today’s organization operates in a world of

 guidelines your organization sets forth about your brand, message and tone

-of voice while also creating value for your audience. - The use of humor may be appropriate depending on the
+• The use of humor may be appropriate depending on the

 context.
 However, it should be the same sort of humor that is acceptable